Low carb and keto

-Every single hair strand on your head usually grows for about 2-3 years at a time.
-After that it stops growing for up to 3 months.
-Then a new hair strand starts growing in the same hair follicle, pushing the old hair out.
+Each hair on your head usually grows for about 3 to 5 years at a time.
+After that it stops growing for up to 2 months.
+Then a new hair strand starts growing in the same hair follicle, pushing the old hair out.39

-Thus, you’re losing hair every day, but as the hair strands are unsynchronized this is not so noticeable.
-You lose one hair and another starts growing, i.e. you always have about the same number of hair strands on your scalp.
+So although you’re losing hair every day, because the hair strands are unsynchronized, this is not so noticeable.
+You lose one hair and another starts growing, so you always have about the same number of hair strands on your scalp.

 Stress and synchronized hair loss

-If your body experiences significant stress, more hair strands than usual can enter the resting phase at the same time.
-This can happen for many reasons, like these:
+If your body experiences significant stress, more hair strands than usual can enter the resting phase at the same time.40 This can happen for many reasons, including:

 - Starvation, including calorie-restricted diets and meal replacements